A fresh approach to feeding the hungry.

 of Lehigh Valley and

 BJ’s FEEDING COMMUNITIES PROGRAM

 Launched in 2011 in partnership with Feeding America® and their food banks, as well as local member agencies, BJ’s Feeding Communities Program is a company-wide effort to help feed hungry families in our communities.

 At BJ’s, what we don’t sell, we share.
-Our Clubs donate millions of pounds of food each year — including fresh produce, baked goods, frozen meats and fish, and dairy — to help support 44 food banks and 4 agencies in the 15 states BJ’s serves.
+Our Clubs donate millions of pounds of food each year — including fresh produce, baked goods, frozen meats and fish, and dairy — to help support 45 food banks in the 16 states BJ’s serves.

 In addition to BJ’s Feeding Communities Program, BJ’s recent efforts to help alleviate hunger in the communities we serve include:

-- BJ’s Charitable Foundation Grants: Since the foundation's inception, $3,249,674 in grants has provided support to 207 local hunger-relief agencies and programs.
-See the full 2013 Grant List.
+- BJ’s Charitable Foundation Grants: Since the foundation's inception, $3,249,674 in grants has provided support to 451 local hunger-relief agencies and programs.

 - Check out last year's grant recipients here: 2014 Grant List.